mensbeam/Arsse/README.md

 - The API's "updater" routes do not require administrator priviledges as The Arsse has no concept of user classes
 - The "updater" console commands mentioned in the protocol specification are not implemented, as The Arsse does not implement the required NextCloud subsystems
 - The `lastLoginTimestamp` attribute of the user metadata is always the current time: The Arsse's implementation of the protocol is fully stateless

-#### Ambiguities

-- NCN specifies that GET parameters are treated "the same" as request body parameters; it does not specify what to do in cases where they conflict.
-The Arsse chooses to give GET parameters precedence
-- NCN does not define validity of folder and names other than to specify that the empty string is invalid.
-The Arsse further considers any string composed only of whitesapce to be invalid
-- NCN does not specify a return code for bulk-marking operations without a `newestItemId` provided; The Arsse returns `422`
+- Syntactically invalid JSON input will yield a `400 Bad Request` response instead of falling back to GET parameters
+- Folder names consisting only of whitespace are rejected along with the empty string
+- Feed titles consisting only of whitespace or the empty string are rejected with a `422 Unprocessable Entity` reponse instead of being accepted
+- Bulk-marking operations without a `newestItemId` argument result in a `422 Unprocessable Entity` reponse instead of silently failing
-- NCN does not specify what should be done when creating a feed in a folder which does not exist; the Arsse adds the feed to the root folder
+- Creating a feed in a folder which does not exist places the feed in the root folder rather than suppressing the feed
-- NCN does not specify what should be done when moving a feed to a folder which does not exist; The Arsse return `422`
+- Moving a feed to a folder which does not exist results in a `422 Unprocessable Entity` reponse rather than suppressing the feed
-- NCN does not specify what should be done when renaming a feed to an invalid title, nor what constitutes an invalid title; The Arsse uses the same rules as it does for folders, and returns `422` in cases of rejection

 ### Tiny Tiny RSS